LeeBinder/Asus-Vivobook-S510UA-Hackintosh/README.md

 1. Right after turning on or rebooting your VivoBook, press the ESC key to intercept booting and to enter the built-in Boot Menu. **THIS STEP IS MANDATORY** so `CFGLock.efi` can find the CFG variable if run as a tool from within Clover - DON'T SKIP IT!
 2. Choose your partition with Clover and boot it.
 3. In Clover's Boot GUI, navigate into the `Tools` section below the icons and launch `CFGLock.efi`.
 You should see: <img src="https://user-images.githubusercontent.com/39203497/110780283-d2ce2d80-8264-11eb-928f-5eda2ae163ee.jpg" width="600" height="">
-4. If the variable already reads with the value `0`, skip this step because `0` is the desired value.
+4. If the variable read already displays the value `0`, skip this step because `0` is the desired value.
 Otherwise, confirm with `y` or the equivalent key on your keyboard if it's non-English (should be the key underneath the 6 and 7 keys).<br>
 *(Note: only if you get an error like "`Couldn't find any Variable with cfg in name`"), choose the next tool entry `CleanNvram`, reboot, and start again)*
 5. reboot